The Ultimate Wine Cooler Buying Guide: How to Pick the Perfect Wine Fridge

 Heat speeds up the wine aging process in all of the bad ways and none of the good.
-In a study conducted by Wine Perspective, wine that was aged for one month at 32°C was proven equivalent to between four months and eighteen years of aging at 12°C.

 A storage temperature that is too cold, on the other hand, is also a nightmare for wine.
 Cold air can dry out the moisture of the cork, which can allow air into the bottle and spoil the wine.
 Fluctuation of temperature can also create damage for your wine.

 If your apartment has extreme variations in temperature throughout the day, the expansion and contraction of the cork in the bottle can push the cork out and allow air into the bottle.
 To avoid all this hassle, a wine fridge allows you to maintain a set temperature that is ideal for wine storage, and you never have to worry about temperature again.